cypress-io/cypress/system-tests/projects/migration-e2e-custom-integration-with-projectId/README.md

 ## Migration E2E Custom Integration with projectId

 An e2e project with a custom `integrationFolder` named `src` and projectId.
 It uses the default `testFiles`.
 We will keep the custom `intergrationFolder`, but it'll be part of `e2e.specPattern`.
-We will rename their specs to use the `.cy.js` extension.
+We will **not** rename their specs to use the `.cy.js` extension because the project config includes a projectId

 The following migration steps will be used during this migration: